paultopia/gobbledygook/content/lessons/python_intro.md

 Before we get started programming, we have to set up a system to write our code and get the computer to read it.
 Most introductory Python texts, including the texts we'll be working with, ask you to install an "interpreter"---a program on your own computer that can read and execute Python code.
 We won't be doing that here.

 Instead, all your code will run in the cloud.
 We'll be using a free service by Microsoft called [Azure Notebooks](https://notebooks.azure.com/).
-This service will let you type in and execute your code online, through your web browser.
-This has some very large advantages:
+This service will let you type in and execute your code online, through your web browser. (later update: this turns out not to work very well, and we'll revise it for next year) This has some very large advantages:

 - You don't have to install anything locally, which can be problematic (especially for Windows users), and I don't have to try to debug your local installations.